Reaction to Facebook agreeing a concession deal with Australia on media bill | MarketScreener

 "The law itself remains untested.
 It's like a gun that sits in the treasurer's desk that hasn't been used or tested."

+"As the news sites have quickly realised, their advertising revenues are likely to be lower without Facebook than with it even if Facebook pays them no money at all for their content.

+"This clearly demonstrates that the current arrangement is better than no arrangement at all.
+This notion of free internet is the classic misconception that is held both by the general public and lawmakers and the sooner that this is dispelled, the sooner the correct working relationship can be established."

-PAUL BUDDE, INDEPENDENT INTERNET ANALYST
+PAUL BUDDE, AUSTRALIA-BASED INDEPENDENT INTERNET ANALYST

 "Facebook won, as the necessary changes were made to the legislation that avoids them making changes to their business model."